NAry-Byun/CWB_Hackathon-2025/README.md

 > **Rahul**, a product manager, uploads meeting notes, blog links, and internal documentation.
 > An urgent meeting is scheduled in an hour.
 The person originally in charge is on sick leave, and Rahul must take over the presentation.
-> He needs to quickly prepare and understand the key concepts from his own documents.
+> He needs to quickly prepare and understand the key concepts from his own documents.  <div>
 > He asks:
 > “What were the key decisions from last month’s planning meetings?”
 > “Summarise the 2024 business plan.”
 > “Add the summary to the Notion page.”
->
+>  </div>
 > Gomm AI provides a smart, context aware summary saving time and boosting clarity.